Art can be…Ives Family Gallery (Gallery 263)

 Arts of JapanWalter Ames Compton, MD Gallery (Gallery 280)

-This newly reinstalled gallery highlights more than 130 Japanese works dating from the fifth century through the present day, showcasing a range of...
+This recently reinstalled gallery highlights more than 130 Japanese works dating from the fifth century through the present day, showcasing a range...

 Arts of KoreaArts of Korea Gallery (Gallery 179)

 The Korean collection at the MFA—one of the best outside Korea—includes works of art from the Bronze Age to the present day.